heuer-ja/spring-boot-demo/README.md

 **Library - MapStruct:** Several libraries and frameworks can help with DTO mapping in Spring.
 One popular choice is `MapStruct`, a ***code generation tool*** that simplifies the mapping process by generating efficient mapping code.

-**Example Code:** The following example shows the model/class `User` and its related DTO `UserDTO` as well as two possible ways to implemenet an `UserMapper` -  one with and one without a library.
+**Example Code:** The following example shows the model/class `User` and its related DTO `UserDTO` as well as two possible ways to implement an `UserMapper` -  one with and one without a library.
 ```java
 // Domain Entity
 @Entity